Algorithms for Optimizing Acyclic Queries: Enumerating Join Trees

-In the process of building $\EG(\hyp^*)$ from a monotonic weight join tree $\MWJT$ of $\hyp^*$, \cref{def:sliding_transformation} and \cref{def:mono_weight_tree} guarantee that: \begin{itemize} \item no tree edge in $\MWJT$ needs to be slid; \item each non-tree edge $\e$ can be removed if it is lighter than all $\e' \in \LCAE(\e)$; \item otherwise, the non-tree edge $\e$ can be slid directly to be incident to each $\e' \in \LCAE(\e)$. \end{itemize}

-\cref{algo:buildEG} constructs $\EG(\hyp^*)$ from the line graph $\lin(\hyp)$ weighted by $\w$ and an MCS tree $\T_r$.
-Full details on the constant-time operations on graphs and data structures to support operations performed in \cref{algo:buildEG} can be found in \cref{appendix:data_structures}.
-As a part of pre-processing, we first conduct a breadth-first search on $\MWJT_\rel$ to obtain the depth table $\depth$ of each tree node in $\bigO(|\R(\MWJT_\rel)|)$.
-We will also use the algorithms proposed by Michael Bender~\cite{bender2000lca, bender2004level} to build the data structures in $\bigO(|\R(\MWJT_\rel)|)$ to facilitate the constant-time query of lowest common ancestors (LCAs) and level ancestors (LAs).
-The constant-time query of depth, LCA and LA allows for finding the $\LCAE(\e)$ of any non-tree edge $\e$ in constant time as shown from Line~\ref{algoLine:LCAE_start} to Line~\ref{algoLine:LCAE_end} in \cref{algo:buildEG}.
+During pre-processing, we first conduct a breadth-first search on $\T_\rel$ to obtain the depth table $\depth$ of each tree node in $\bigO(|\T_\rel|)$.
+Then we build two data structures in $\bigO(|\T_\rel|)$ to facilitate the constant-time query of the lowest common ancestor (LCA)~\cite{bender2000lca} given two nodes, and the level ancestor (LA)~\cite{bender2004level} of a node $\rel$, which is the ancestor of $\rel$ at a given depth. \cref{algo:buildEG} assumes these data structures are prebuilt and available, which allows finding $\LCAE(\e)$ of any non-tree edge $\e$ in constant time as follows: